duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 # copy back the changes so we can save them in repo
 cp -r ~/Library/Services/* Library/Services/
 ```
+For Input Sources I changed keyboard shortcut key `ctrl+space` *Select the
+previous input source* to `shift+ctrl+space` (so I do not accidentally hold ctrl
+and space) and change kayboard language.
 You can disable any special key for any app so we can use it for our navigation.
 From System Preferences -> Keyboard -> Shortcuts -> App Chortcuts -> +  than
 select the app and write exact name and add shortcut uncluding ⌥  key: